thayton/thayton.github.io/_drafts/scraping-with-casperjs.md

 ![Job Link](/assets/scraping-with-casperjs/joblink.png)

+We're going to scrape the job title, url, and location for the first three pages of jobs listed.

+Let's get started with some code.

 The jobs are listed inside a table whose `id` attribute is set to `jobs`:

 ![Jobs table](/assets/scraping-with-casperjs/jobstable.png)

+We'll wait for this table to be rendered before we start scraping jobs.

+In the following listing, we create a Casper instance and have it open the jobs page.
+It then waits for the jobs table to load by calling
+`waitForSelector()`.
+Once the table has loaded, we call `processPage()`.
+If the table does not load before the default timeout occurs, the script exits by calling `terminate()`.

 {% highlight javascript %}
 /**